 An underactive thyroid is usually followed by different abnormalities in the blood lipid levels, including increased LDL cholesterol, total cholesterol, and triglyceride levels.

 Since abnormal lipid levels usually accompany type 2 diabetes, hypothyroidism is only worsening them.
-This, in turn, further increases the already high risk of stroke and heart disease among people with diabetes.
+This, in turn, further increases the already high risk of stroke and heart disease among these people.

-As you can see, diabetes is closely connected to the thyroid – a gland which produces hormones that are essential for the body’s functioning.
-So, regular check-ups of this gland are important, especially if you have diabetes.
+The fact is Diabetes Spectrum – is a gland that produces hormones that are essential for the body’s functioning.
+So, regular check-ups of this gland are important.

-Early detection of a thyroid disorder will enable you to treat it soon and properly, thus reducing the risk of many health problems, most of which are related to diabetes.
+Early detection of a thyroid disorder will enable us to treat it soon and properly, thus reducing the risk of many health problems.